strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==
 = 1.8.13.7 =
 * BUG: Fixed issue with cancelling 2Checkout recurring subscriptions.
 Now using the payment_transaction_id to find/cancel the sale's recurring subscription since no subscription_transaction_id is being saved.
+* BUG: Fixed issue where old membership levels were not listed correctly in the cancellation email.
+(Thanks, Mike from Migrating Eye)

 = 1.8.13.6 =
 * BUG: Fixed bug where credit card expiration emails would be sent to users with PayPal Express orders.